-At Irving's Recyclables you will find specialists for industrial Long Island scrap metal ready to pay top dollar.
-We are large enough to handle your industrial recycling needs but small enough to provide personal attention.
+At Irving's Recyclables you will find specialists for industrial Long Island, Nassau and Suffolk County scrap metal services.
+We are ready to pay top dollar for your old metal.
+We are large enough to handle your industrial recycling needs while small enough to provide personal attention.
+We have years of experience in the industry and can provide

 WE GIVE YOU CASH FOR CARS TRUCKS AND BUSES